-I am no artist, designer, or photographer, but I am very visual, and love to create, whether it is pencil drawings on paper, paint on canvas, digital designs or photography.
+I have no formal training in the arts (hence hesitant to call myself an 'artist'), but I am very visual, and love to create, whether it is pencil drawings on paper, paint on canvas, digital designs or photography.
 And all this with some good music playing in the background.

 Involutes, spirals, symmetry, sequences and other mathematical relationships which are used as a basis for my designs are found abundantly in nature.
 Seeds and flower heads in particular, obey a particular genetically determined pattern of growth, which apparently maximises the amount of sunlight and rain they receive.
 This pattern is described by the Fibonacci sequence.
 The Fibonacci effect can be seen in flowers with as little as 3 petals, but is much more visible and impressive in those with more, such as flowers belonging to the asteraceae family.
 Dahlias are such an example.
 The wondrous petal arrangements of dahlias perfectly capture the essence, or at least the intention, of my designs - born from mathematics and blooming into delightful patterns.

 The word 'crypto' comes from the Greek, which means 'to hide', which is why when I first heard about 'cryptoart', back in 2020, I thought it was some illegal underground scene for exchanging art.
 Terms that surrounded the crypto scene such as 'ethereum' and 'Superrare' also gave an air of intrigue and a feeling that it was all out of reach.

 Until someone I'd met through instagram announced he was leaving to pursue sales in cryptoart, as the scene was starting to burst with rich investors.

 I became curious and started discussing with fellow instagrammers, becoming more and more intrigued by what I thought was an underground scene.
 A wonderful man from LA I had become friends with, let's call him the Ambassador, urged me to move into NFTs with my art.